Last visit: April 26, 2023

 Downtown Phoenix continues to evolve.
 Some of my former stomping grounds have left (like Alice Cooperstown and Mothers Brunch Brewing) while exciting new places pop up.
 While Old Town Scottsdale remains a more hopping night spot, downtown Phoenix offers enough to enable you to pregame and/or linger post game.

 The issue is that the better places are a few blocks away from the park.
 No big deal, except for in 110-degree heat.
-Also note that the neighborhood gets a little barren if you go several blocks south.
+Also note that the neighborhood gets a little barren if you go south and east.
 Best to stay north and west.

 Traffic notwithstanding, getting to downtown Phoenix is easy.
 Parking is plentiful and relatively affordable.
-And the newish light rail stops a block from the ballpark.
+And the light rail stops a block from the ballpark.
+My last visit was a simple in-and-out where I took the train to and from the airport; it was cheap, clean, easy and relatively efficient.

 Early season games when the temperatures are moderate are lovely.
 But given the lid is closed more than half the time, I give it a standard dome rating.